Cortex AISQL: A Production SQL Engine for Unstructured Data: Experimental Evaluation

 \subsection{Adaptive Model Cascades}

-We evaluate the performance impact of model cascades in \texttt{AI\_FILTER} operations across seven Boolean classification datasets.
+We evaluate the performance impact of model cascades in \texttt{AI\_FILTER} operations across six Boolean classification datasets.
+The six datasets are public NLP benchmarks available on HuggingFace, spanning question answering (NQ, BOOLQ), sentiment analysis (IMDB, SST2), duplicate question detection (QUORA), and news veracity classification (FARL).
+Dataset sizes range from approximately 3,500 to 400,000 rows.
 As detailed in Section~\ref{sec:ai_filter}, the cascading approach uses adaptive threshold learning to route predictions between a lightweight proxy model and a powerful oracle model.
 We compare three configurations: (1) the baseline approach using only the oracle model Llama3.3-70B for all predictions, (2) the cascade approach combining both models with adaptive threshold learning, and (3) using only the proxy model Llama3.1-8B for all predictions.

-Our evaluation methodology executes each query five times to ensure statistical reliability.
+We execute each query five times and report the mean.
 We measure both execution efficiency (query time) and prediction quality using standard classification metrics: accuracy, precision, recall, and F1 score.
 All quality assessments use ground-truth labels from the evaluation datasets as a reference.

 Table~\ref{tab:ai_filter_cascading} reports the mean performance across all datasets, including execution time, speedup relative to the baseline, F1 score with delta ($\Delta$) relative to the baseline, and precision/recall metrics.
 All speedup percentages and delta F1 values are computed with respect to the baseline approach.